Hot n Cold: Live performances

 Perry made the live television premiere performance of "Hot n Cold" on NBC's Today on August 29, 2008.
 Perry performed the song live at the 2008 MTV Europe Music Awards in Liverpool, which she also hosted, on November 6 to close the show.
 The song was also performed as the opener at the 2008 YouTube Live event on November 22, 2008.
-Perry performed the song with Taylor Swift at the Staples Center show during the Fearless Tour on April 15, 2010.
-The song has been included in the setlists of Perry's Hello Katy, California Dreams, and Prismatic World tours.
+She performed the song with Taylor Swift at the Staples Center show during the Fearless Tour on April 15, 2010.
+Perry also included the song in the setlists for the Hello Katy Tour, the California Dreams Tour, and The Prismatic World Tour.
 During the California Dreams Tour, Perry performed a "magic trick" that involved her changing into 7 different outfits during the number.
 Perry performed the song on her The Prismatic World Tour in a slow jazz version with her dressing in a pink-catsuit with her dancers dressed in a similar way.
 It was also part of the setlist of Perry's Witness: The Tour in a medley with "Last Friday Night (T.G.I.F)", a song from her album Teenage Dream.
+This song will once again be on her setlist for The Lifetimes Tour (2025).